 While its twin brother, the HobbyMate D6 Duo, comes with a built-in AC/DC adapter, the D6Elite requires an external power source.
 As I previously mentioned, for this purpose you have only an XT60 plug.
 If you want to charge one battery with another one, it is fine, but trust me this will not work forever.
 As a power source, you can use any DC adapter with 7-30 volts as well as a 2-7S LI-PO battery.
 If you will use a LIPO battery to power the charger, I suggest you correctly set the input limit (3V/cell).
 For example, in the case of a 6S LIPo you should set 18V.

 On both sides of the XT60 input plug, there is a tiny cooling fan.
 They start to spin only as it is getting hot inside the charger.

 User interface (main menu)

 Powering on the charger, it enters automatically into the main menu where you have 4 options: Charger, Output, Measurer, and Settings.
 Navigating within menus can be done easily using the dial knob, OK, and Exit buttons.

 1. Charger – menu

-By default, it comes with only one predefined battery type (LIPO).
+It comes with only one predefined battery type (LIPO) by default.
 The user can freely add/remove and customize its charging programs (battery type, max cell voltage, charge current, and discharge current).
 You can change the charging current even on the fly (while the battery is charged).
 If you select LIPO, LiHV or LiFe battery type, you can start 3 different programs: Storage, Discharge, and Charge.
 BTW, the number of cells is automatically detected, which is pretty cool.